Top Brands Making The Most Of Video Marketing

 It can be difficult to move past the content the brand image has curated.
 As in the case of GoPro, customers expected adventure sports content from the company.

 They turned it on its head when they put out a clear video of a fireman saving a kitten.
 As in the case of any emotional video, it appeals to a multitude of viewers.
 GoPro has reached beyond the expected video and is trying to reach a different type of audience.
-It’s clear that they are branching out to different industries, users, and content!
+They are branching out to different industries, users and content; all in a bid to increase brand awareness!

 Much like Dove, Always has consistently moved toward an empowering campaign rather than one related directly to the industry.
-Their video builds awareness while simultaneously appealing to the consumer.
+Their videos increase brand awareness while simultaneously appealing to the consumer.

 Their short film or video was one that turned the usually sexist phrase ‘Like a Girl’ on its head.
 It was a video that won several awards while still putting across an important message to all its users.